willvieira/ms_STM-managed/manuscript/manuscript.md

 in the migration rate.

-- [ ] Once these factors are specified, define the the simulation plan to test for the effect of management practices on the migration rate.op
+- [ ] Once these factors are specified, define the the simulation plan to test for the effect of management practices on the migration rate.

+# References